t04s23/pythonanywhere/README.md

             page_obj = paginator.get_page(page_number)
             return render(request, 'cities/city_list.html', {'page_obj': page_obj})

-Our two views reuse the same html file for simplicity.
+Step 15) Our two views reuse the same html file for simplicity.
 Both also rely upon methods in the City class, in order to keep more code tied to cities there, instead of putting it into the view.
 Add these two methods to the cities/models.py file:

         def cities():
             cities = City.objects.all()